sakshamXcode/Swadishtha/README.md

 # Food Delivery Website
 ## Works on React+Vite and has additional features
-This delivery website uses javascript
+This delivery website uses javascript.
+I enjoy doing this.